Looking for a preschool for your child?

-Educational Philosophy & Curriculum-What will they be learning and how will they learn it?
+What will they be learning and how will they learn it?
+Look for a lot of Arts & Crafts displays and seasonal projects for kids.
 Trending preschool philosophies; Montessori, Reggio Emillia, Waldorf, Play-based or Forrest school.
 Each of these can vary from site to site.
 ALWAYS tour the school site before you enroll your child.
 (It’s time consuming when you are looking at multiple sites but well worth the time investment!)

 - What is the school start time/ end time?

 - Is pick up/drop off manageable with other time commitments (work start time/ other child’s start time)